StefanScott/urweb-queryX1-dyn/README.md

 It seems more likely that the error is a simpler one - not involving some mis-connection in the "wiring" between the source and the signal, but instead involving:

-- (most likely, since the compile error flags [lines 27-33 of queryX1dyn.ur](https://github.com/StefanScott/urweb-queryX1-dyn/blob/master/queryX1dyn.ur#L27-L33)) a conflict between the type of the value [return ( showRows' aFilterSignal )](https://github.com/StefanScott/urweb-queryX1-dyn/blob/master/queryX1dyn.ur#L30-L31) versus what the `dyn` tag in function `showRows` expects (what some "parent" `<xml>` fragment within that same function expects); or
+- *(most likely, since the compile error complains about [lines 27-33 of queryX1dyn.ur](https://github.com/StefanScott/urweb-queryX1-dyn/blob/master/queryX1dyn.ur#L27-L33))* a conflict between the type of the value [return ( showRows' aFilterSignal )](https://github.com/StefanScott/urweb-queryX1-dyn/blob/master/queryX1dyn.ur#L30-L31) versus what the `dyn` tag in function `showRows` expects (what some "parent" `<xml>` fragment within that same function expects); or

-- (less likely, because the compile error doesn't mention these lines?) possibly some incompatibility between [{showRows theFilterSource}](https://github.com/StefanScott/urweb-queryX1-dyn/blob/master/queryX1dyn.ur#L44) and what `<xml>` in the `main` function expects.
+- *(less likely, because the compile error doesn't mention these lines?)* possibly some incompatibility between [{showRows theFilterSource}](https://github.com/StefanScott/urweb-queryX1-dyn/blob/master/queryX1dyn.ur#L44) and what the `<xml>` in the `main` function expects.

 Thanks for any help getting this to work!

+---

 ###

-<a id="observation_1">**Observation (1)**</a>
+<a id="observation_1">**An intersting idiom:**</a>

-In particular, I have consciously copied an interesting "idiom" which I believe is found in the Ur/Web [Increment](http://www.impredicative.com/ur/demo/increment.html) and [Batch](http://www.impredicative.com/ur/demo/batch.html) demos, involving the first part of the `signal` attribute of the `dyn` tag (and, in the case of the Batch demo, a connection with the type expected by the `show` function):
+In particular, I have consciously copied an interesting "idiom" which I believe is found in the Ur/Web [Increment](http://www.impredicative.com/ur/demo/increment.html) and [Batch](http://www.impredicative.com/ur/demo/batch.html) demos, involving the first part of the `signal` attribute of the `dyn` tag (and, in the case of the Batch demo, an interplay with the type expected by the `show` function):

 - [`<dyn signal={n <- signal src; return <xml>{[n]}</xml>}/>`](https://github.com/urweb/urweb/blob/master/demo/increment.ur#L8)